duongtanton/advanced_mobile_flutter_cicd/README.md

 ## Common
 1. Create a new flutter project <a href="https://docs.flutter.dev/get-started/codelab">here</a>:

-2. Config your project follow the steps <a href="https://docs.flutter.dev/deployment/android">here</a>:
+2. Config your project follow the steps <a href="https://docs.flutter.dev/deployment/android">here</a> android deployment:
     - Important step: You must sign your app follow <a href="https://docs.flutter.dev/deployment/android#sign-the-app">here</a>.

 ## Without cicd